 Volunteers with experience can also lead their own classes and you’ll also help outside the classroom, providing support with preparing and serving meals, supervising the children during break times and providing assistance in other areas of the school.

 Please note, this project is not available during the school holidays.
-If you apply for the Teaching project in Kenya during this time, you will be switched to either the Special Needs Care or Women’s Education project.
+If you apply for the Teaching project during this time, you will be switched to either the Sports Education or Women’s Education projects.

 Why do Teaching volunteering in Nairobi with IVHQ?

 When you volunteer on the Teaching project in Kenya you’ll be adding value to the local community, while also developing personally and professionally by: